-An expansion upon this mission which has been excerpted from SECNAV INSTRUCTION 1524.2A, March 27, 1989:
+An expansion upon this mission which has been excerpted from SECNAV INSTRUCTION 1524.2A, April 4, 1989:

-The Naval Postgraduate School exists for the sole purpose of increasing the combat effectiveness of the Navy and Marine Corps.
-It accomplishes this by providing post-baccalaureate degree and nondegree programs in a variety of subspecialty areas not available through other educational institutions.
-NPS also supports the Department of Navy through the continuing programs of naval and maritime research and through the maintenance of an expert faculty capable of working in, or as advisors to, operational commands, laboratories, systems commands, and headquarters activities of the Navy and Marine Corps.
+The NPS exists for the sole purpose of increasing the combat effectiveness of the Navy and Marine Corps.
+It accomplishes this by providing post-baccalaureate degree and nondegree programs in a variety of sub-specialty areas not available through other educational institutions.
+The NPS also supports the DoN through the continuing programs of naval and maritime research and through the maintenance of an expert faculty capable of working in, or as advisors to, operational commands, laboratories, systems commands, and headquarters activities of the Navy and Marine Corps.